confettisoftware/confetti-software-template/linewatch-backend-README.md

 ## Testing

-1. Run your LineWatch iOS app
+1. Run your LineWatch+ iOS app
 2. Copy the device token from the console
 3. Use the test endpoint to send a notification: